 If the sensor detects a condition where the 4-20mA output loop is not functional (high loop resistance or failed circuit function) a "4-20mA Fault" is declared.
-A "4-20mA Fault" will cause the "Fault Detected" message to scroll once a minute on the ITM display.
+A "4d-20mA Fault" will cause the "Fault Detected" message to scroll once a minute on the ITM display.
 The ModbusTM fault register bit for Loop Fault will be set and will not clear until the fault condition has been cleared.
 If a Loop Fault occurs, the 4-20mA signal will be set at 0mA until the fault condition is resolved.
+If the 4-20mA current loop is still out of tolerance, contact Detcon at detcon-service@teledyne.com, or contact Detcon customer service.